rithikasilva/b.log-/content/Blog Posts/ECDSA - Detecting reuse of k.md

 - $\alpha$ is such that $\alpha P$ is the public key and $\alpha$ is the private key.
 - $q$ is the prime for which $\alpha, k \in_R \mathbb{Z}^*_q$.

-Notice that $r$ does change if $k$ is kept the same 👀.
+Notice that $r$ does not change if $k$ is kept the same 👀.
 This isn't enough to conclude that the same $k$ is being used, but it is the first indicator.
 If we see the same $r$ value three separate times, we can guarantee that at least two of those signatures used the same value for $k$.

 We can do this because **there are at most two points which have the same x-value in an elliptic curve in $\mathbb{Z}_p$ for some prime $p$**.
+Note that taking $\mod q$ doesn't increase the possible number of values.

 Then, the steps used in actual break can be done with three pairs to determine three possible private keys.